-\paragraph{\dpo amplifies the chosen stance in the preference distribution.} We observe that \dpo strongly reinforces stances that align with the SFT prior while only partially shifting those that are misaligned with that prior.
+\paragraph{\dpo amplifies the chosen stance in the preference distribution.} We observe that \dpo strongly reinforces stances that align with the SFT-induced prior while only partially shifting the policy towards stances that are misaligned with that prior.
 This behavior is illustrated in \Cref{fig:dpo_immigration_llama3B} for the topic of immigration (and in \Cref{fig:dpo_value_drifts} for topic of climate change).
-In the \texttt{\support-aligned} setup, when the SFT policy already places substantial probability on the \support stance, \dpo training leads to major amplifications of this stance ($M_{support, \texttt{Llama-3-3B},\texttt{immigration}}(\texttt{SFTWildChat,DPO})=0.53$).
-On the other hand, in the \texttt{\oppose-aligned} setup, where the \oppose stance has a low SFT prior, the policy shifts partway toward the chosen preference, but does not adopt it as the dominant stance ($M_{support, \texttt{Llama-3-3B},\texttt{immigration}}(\texttt{SFTWildChat,DPO})=0.46$; full results reported in \Cref{app:more_results}.
-This behavior stems from the \dpo loss function (see \Cref{sec:pre-po}), which optimizes the log-ratio between the policy $\pi_\theta$ and $\pi_{ref}$ \citep{pan2025matters}.
-As a consequence, the gradient signal is the strongest when the preferred response $y_w$ is already assigned a relatively high likelihood by the reference policy.
+In the \texttt{\support-aligned} setup, when the SFT policy already places substantial probability on the \support stance, \dpo training amplifies this tendency, increasing the mean support probability to ($M_{support, \texttt{Llama-3-3B}}=0.53$).
+On the other hand, in the \texttt{\oppose-aligned} setup, where the \oppose stance has a low probability under the SFT prior, the policy shifts only partway towards the chosen preference and does not adopt it as the dominant stance, reaching ($M_{support, \texttt{Llama-3-3B}}=0.46$); full results reported in \Cref{app:more_results}.
+This behavior stems from the \dpo objective (see \Cref{sec:pre-po}), which optimizes the log-ratio between the learned policy $\pi_\theta$ and the reference policy $\pi_{ref}$ \citep{pan2025matters}.
+As a consequence, the gradient signal is strongest when the preferred response $y_w$ is already assigned a relatively high likelihood by the reference policy.
 When the preferred response is misaligned with the SFT prior, the optimization remains anchored to $\pi_{ref}$, resulting in only partial movement toward the chosen stance rather than a full inversion of the prior.
 The strength of this anchoring effect is modulated by the $\beta$ hyperparameter.
 Smaller values of $\beta$ increase adherence to $\pi_{\text{ref}}$, leading to reduced drift magnitude, while larger values permit stronger -- yet prior -- sensitive updates.
 We empirically confirm this behavior through a study by varying the $\beta$ hyperparameter and we report results in \Cref{fig:dpo_hps}.